srobb1/RelocaTE/sample_relocaTE_run/sample_readme.txt

 	If you are running
         - run_relocaTE_qsub.sh:
 		1) follow the instructions that are printed to the screen (run run_these_jobs.sh)
-      		2) once complete, view the results in 02052013/mping/results or
+      		2) once complete, view the results in 02052012_sample/mping/results or
         - run_relocaTE_shell.sh
 		1) follow the instructions that are printed to the screen (run run_these_jobs.sh)
-      		2) once complete, view the results in 02052013/mping/results or
+      		2) once complete, view the results in 02052012_sample/mping/results or
         - run_relocaTE.sh
-      		1) once complete, view the results in 02052013/mping/results
+      		1) once complete, view the results in 02052012_sample/mping/results

 B. Find Spanners to help classify the insertions (homozygous, heterozygous, etc) by generating a BAM file of the reads not trimmed of TE to the reference.
   A BAM file is included in the sample data set, but one can be genreted by running the included script:
 	create_bam.sh by:
 	- changing directory into the directory of this script
  	- and typing "sh create_bam.sh"

 C. To classify the insertions (homozygous, heterozygous, etc) run_characTErizer.sh
 	- change directory into the directory of this script
 	- type "sh run_characTErizer.sh"
+        - once complete, view the resulting files in the directory you ran characTErizer.pl
+		1) sample.inserts_characTErized.gff: GFF file of the classified insertions including excisions
+		2) sample.inserts_characTErized.txt: Text file of the classified insertions including excisions
+		3) excisions_with_footprint.vcfinfo: additional information on the insertions that have been classified as exicision events